stela2502/Singularity_Tutorial/docs/index.md

 ## Building Apptainer images for COSMOS-SENS on open COSMOS

 For this workshop, we will use the open COSMOS system to build our Apptainer images.
-To get started, you'll need to [download ThinLink](https://www.cendio.com/thinlinc/download/) and log into open COSMOS at ``cosmos-dt.lunarc.lu.se``.
+To get started, you'll need to [download ThinLink](https://www.cendio.com/thinlinc/download/) and login to open COSMOS at ``cosmos-dt.lunarc.lu.se``.

 Building an apptainer image needs superuser rights, or at least some elevated rights on the system.
 This means that on most HPC platforms (even if they support Singularity/Apptainer), you won't be able to build an image directly due to restricted permissions.